top of page

 Low back pain with certain red flags should warrant further testing.

-Checking For Red Flags
+The Importance Of Checking For Red Flags

 What does this have to do with going to the bathroom, you ask?
-Well, when it comes to serious conditions that are linked to low back pain, doctors should not forget to rule out concerns such as fractures, infections, disk herniations, or cauda equina syndrome.
+Well, when it comes to serious conditions that are linked to low back pain, doctors should not forget to rule out concerns such as fractures, infections, disk herniations, or something called cauda equina syndrome.
 These serious conditions can cause low back pain and are often missed during visits to the emergency department.

 While excess imaging for low back pain is definitely not recommended in the absence of red flags, it is important for physicians to remember to ask for a detailed history of the patient and cover symptoms, such as difficulty urinating, especially if this isn’t their first visit to the emergency room for back pain.